Skarlet writes about famous (and infamous) people, business development, medicine, physical education, beauty, fashion, and crafts.

-Peggy became a popular attraction on the famous "muscle beach" scene where she gave exhibitions during intermissions of male bodybuilding contests, lifting heavy objects and doing double bicep poses or lat spreads in the same manner that male bodybuilders were well known for.
-She clearly worked out with weights and trained no differently than her male counterparts did, and therefore could be acknowledged as the first female to become famous as a body builder.
-Peggy was never a contender but rather, a pioneer.
+Peggy became a popular attraction on the famous "muscle beach" scene where she gave exhibitions during intermissions of male bodybuilding contests, lifting heavy objects, and doing double bicep poses or lat spreads in the same manner that male bodybuilders were well known for.
+She clearly worked out with weights and trained no differently than her male counterparts did; therefore, she was acknowledged as the first female to become famous as a body builder.
+Peggy was never a contender, but rather a pioneer.

 It would not be until the late 70s before a muscular woman such as she would be seen again.

 The origins of female bodybuilding is not easy to pin down.
 It does seem that the only women one can find with barbells in hand prior to the 1950s were members of Barnum and Bailey's circus and did not generally have a bodybuilder's physique.
 There were some nutritionists in the first half of the 20th century who encouraged women to lift light weights in order to maintain a good female form and during the 1940s many movie stars were lifting light weights to maintain tone.
 Most women feared lifting moderate to heavy weights due to the belief that they would develop a masculine appearance.

 There are ancient Edison films that present side show flickers of women comically lifting weights, donning 19th century strong man attire, but they obviously were simply large women who liked to eat a lot and found a way to earn some money.
 Most research points to Peggy 'Pudgy" Stockton as the very first woman to show off muscles and be presented as a beach glamor girl at the same time in the 1950s.
 Peggy was never a side show attraction, but was presented with dignity and featured alongside Steve Reeves and other popular male body builders of the time as a healthy and fit woman who could be admired for her curvy form.